A portmanteau of two Filipino parents

 When I was born, they agreed to name me Crislin.
 A combination of their first names.
 A portmanteau.
 I was the physical embodiment of their love.

-Although he might not have been the most loving to my Mum, he was always there for me and my brother.
+Although he might not have been the most loving to my mum, he was always there for me and my brother.

-When I try to think of my dad, I get brought back to warm afternoons in his study.
-I would lay on his chest, feeling the ribbed fabric of his wife-beater under my small fingers, with him cradling me while watching YouTube videos.
-He wanted me present, even if he wasn’t—not completely.
+When I try to think of my dad, I get brought back to the warm afternoons in his study.
+I would lay on his chest, feeling the ribbed fabric of his wife-beater under my small fingers, him cradling me while watching YouTube videos.
+He wanted me to be present, even if he wasn’t—not completely.
 Even when it came to his hobbies, he wanted me there with him.
-Maybe it’s because he had to, or maybe he genuinely wanted to share something he loved with me.
+Maybe it was because he had to, or maybe he genuinely wanted to share something he loved with me.
 He liked to golf, so he got me my own putter—my name engraved in red with a flower next to it—and taught me how to position my thumbs, and how my legs needed to be shoulder width apart.
 When I wanted to get into karate, he taught me how to tie my belt properly and made me practice my punches and kicks.
 He was the reason I got first place trophies.
 He never liked losers.

 Then, at the beginning of year seven, my brother told me about the other woman he was talking to.
 I wasn’t surprised, he always seemed the type, I was just waiting for the when.
 He didn’t smother my mum in kisses and hugs; his face was never in the nook of her neck.
 They were cold and distant.